The incredible story behind the first meeting of Grace Kelly and Prince Rainier

-Olivia de Havilland, who turned 103 this year, is one of the few film celebrities who has witnessed the «golden era» of Hollywood.
+Olivia de Havilland, who died in 2020 at 104 years old, was one of the few film celebrities who witnessed the «golden era» of Hollywood.
 However, the actress who appeared in «Gone with the Wind» and received two American Academy awards, played a key role in the fate of her colleague Grace Kelly…

 The story, which is not well-known, happened in 1955 on a train heading from Paris to the Côte d’Azur.
 Olivia, newly married to «Paris Match» editor Pierre Galante, went with her husband to Cannes.
 The small French town was then preparing to host the 8th Cannes Film Festival.

 At the same time, Grace Kelly appeared on the platform of the Gare de Lyon train station.
 The young actress had been invited to the festival due to her role in «The Country Girl» and came along with the American delegation.
 For her role in the movie Grace got an Academy Award for Best Actress.

 According to Olivia de Havilland, the idea to invite Grace Kelly to a photoshoot at the Prince’s Palace came during lunch on the train.
 When her husband found out that Kelly was among the passengers, he offered to take her to a meeting with the Prince of Monaco together with the editor-in-chief of «Paris Match» Gaston Bonheur.
 The latter immediately supported the idea.
 However, it was not so easy…

 When Grace Kelly refused to meet the Prince of Monaco